Run the EMA algorithm directly on the batch data using the Composer functional API import copy import composer.functional as cf def training_loop(model, train_loader): opt = torch.optim.Adam(model.parameters()) loss_fn = F.cross_entropy ema_model = copy.deepcopy(model) model.train() for epoch in ran

 update_interval does not have much effect on generalization performance.

-The Composer Trainer implementation of EMA has two hyperparameters:
+The Composer Trainer implementation of EMA has several hyperparameters:

 A good typical starting value for

 half_life="1000ba", for a half life of 1000 batches.
 At the same time,